JimBLogic/jimblogic.github.io/README.md

 This portfolio showcases the skills, certifications, and projects of Jaime Ramsden de Frutos, a dedicated cybersecurity professional with a strong background in IT and programming.
 The portfolio includes various sections such as About, Portfolio, and Certifications, highlighting Jaime's expertise and achievements.

+Projects are populated dynamically from the public GitHub repositories under the account `@JimBLogic` using the GitHub REST API on page load (client-side).
+Only non-fork repositories are displayed, sorted by stars and recent updates, and cached in the browser for one hour.

 ## Sections

 1. **About**
 2. **Portfolio**
 3. **Certifications**
+4. **Projects** (auto-fetched from GitHub)

 ## PDF Index